-- Their economic characteristics and risks are not closely related to those of the host contract; - A separate instrument with the same terms would meet the definition of a derivative; and - The hybrid contract is not measured at fair value through profit or loss.
+- Their economic characteristics and risks are not closely related to those of the host contract; - A separate instrument with the same terms would meet the definition of a derivative; and - The hybrid contract is not measured at FVTPL.

-These embedded derivatives are separately accounted for at fair value, with changes in fair value recognized in the statements of income unless the BPI Group chooses to designate the hybrid contracts at fair value through profit or loss.
+These embedded derivatives are separately accounted for at fair value, with changes in fair value recognized in the statements of income unless the BPI Group chooses to designate the hybrid contracts at FVTPL.

-30.3.9 Fair value measurement
+31.3.9 Fair value measurement